unraid/docs/docs/unraid-os/manual/storage-management.md

 You can also remove multiple devices with a single command (as long as the above rule is observed):

-`btrfs dev del /dev/mapper/sdX1 /dev/mapper/sdY1 /mnt/cache`
+`btrfs device remove /dev/sdX1 /dev/sdY1 /mnt/cache`

 but in practice this does the same as removing one device, then the other, as they are still removed one at a time, just one after the other